-Yes.
-You are able to process related parties sub-sale exemptions as well as unrelated party sub-sales as long as there are no options, land development or additional considerations involved.
+Yes, you are able to process related parties sub-sale exemptions as well as unrelated party sub-sales in DOL as a standard DOL transaction.

-Transactions will remain 'In progress' until you 'Acknowledge' them.
-When settlement occurs, the transaction is classed as 'Finalised'.
-Once we have received payment, the transaction is classed as 'Completed'.
+Transactions will remain ‘In progress’ until you ‘Acknowledge’ and ‘Certify’ them.
+When settlement occurs, the transaction is classed as ‘Finalised’.
+Once we have received payment, the transaction is classed as ‘Completed’.

 - Select the ‘Search’ tab, select ‘Transactions’ and select ‘All’ from this line (or a specific status if you know which status the transaction is in).